Is Gentle Discipline Always Gentle?

 Tenderhearted Mamas, Fear Not

-While I did get the reputation as a mom who took discipline seriously by the way I refused to do my disciplining in front of others, the truth is that I was once a tenderhearted mom who was worried that setting strong boundaries and behavior expectations would hurt my child psychologically.
+While I eventually got the reputation as a mom who took discipline seriously because I refused to do my disciplining in front of others, the truth is that I was once a tenderhearted mom who was worried that setting strong boundaries and behavior expectations would hurt my child psychologically.

 If you’re an attachment parenting mama who has trained herself to always consider her child’s point of view, you may struggle to avoid permissive parenting.
-It took me time to overcome the authoritarian/permissive discipline swing and get on a even keel of gentle discipline.
+It took time for me to overcome the authoritarian/permissive discipline swing and get on a even keel of gentle discipline.
 (Gentle parenting is not permissive parenting.)

 Rest assured that discipline is not a dirty word.
 Gentle discipline gives your child clear guidelines for how to get her needs met and for how to handle big emotions.
 Gentle discipline doesn’t seek to simply turn off bad behavior instantly without bothering to go deeper for solutions to that behavior in the future.